ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editor_configuration.markdown

-The Zero Editor has a number of configuration settings that can be modified within the editor, such as text editor preferences.
+The Zilch Editor has a number of configuration settings that can be modified within the editor, such as text editor preferences.

  #  Selecting the EditorConfig Object